 Server location On each inventory device where the FlexNet inventory agent is locally installed, and tracking of application usage is enabled.
-Folder The .mmi files are saved (and by default archived) in: On Windows devices: C:\ProgramData\ManageSoft Corp\ManageSoft\ Common\Uploads\UsageData • On UNIX-like devices: /var/opt/managesoft/uploads/UsageData.
+Folder The .mmi files are saved (and by default archived) in: On Windows devices: C:\ProgramData\ManageSoft Corp\ManageSoft\ Common\Uploads\UsageData On UNIX-like devices: /var/opt/managesoft/uploads/UsageData.
 As soon as the .mmi (or .mmi.gz) files are prepared, the application usage component invokes the upload component (uploading usage tracking files does not follow the upload schedule set on the inventory device).
 Files that have been uploaded successfully to an inventory beacon are then removed from these locations.
 These behaviors mean that the .mmi[.gz] files may be quite transient in the above folders.

-Updated The application usage files for upload are generated after each time in the UploadPeriod preference (by default, 24 hours), collecting that has been archived during the day.
-A weekly usage summary is a File name format deviceName at timestamp.mmi(with trailing.gz when archived) Example: meldskasherlok at 20200310T172738.mmi Format XML (text).
+Updated The application usage files for upload are generated after each time interval specified in the UploadPeriod preference (by default, 8 hours), collecting the usage data that has been archived during the day.
+A weekly usage summary is also uploaded.
+File name format deviceName at timestamp.mmi(withtrailing.gzwhenarchived) Example:meldskasherlok at 20200310T172738.mmi Format XML (text).